 Industrial peat extraction at Derryadd East Bog permanently ceased in 2020.
-Currently the former industrial peat production area comprises largely bare peat along with some pioneering cutaway habitats, in addition to marginal1 habitats.
-Raised bog remnants occur along the northern and eastern margins of the cutaway bog.
+Currently the former industrial peat production area comprises largely bare peat along with some pioneering cutaway habitats, in addition to marginal habitats.
+Raised bog remnants occur along the northern and easternsome margins of the cutaway bog.
 The remnant bog outside the eastern bog margin of the northern lobe have been drained and have been subject to domestic turf cutting.
-These remnant raised bog parcels have never been subject to commercial peat extraction.
+These remnant raised bog parcels have never been subject to commercial peat extraction but some exhibit drainage.